PiggyAwesome/useless/README.md

-Yo mamma so fat when she saw a bus she said come back Twinkie
+Yo mamma so fat the only alphabet she knows is her KFC's